 Probably no one has ever used all the features of MS-NSPI, especially on Global Catalog Domain Controllers, and the ntdsai.dll library may throw some unhandled exceptions which result in lsass.exe termination and a reboot.
 We were unable to consistently reproduce this behavior.

 The list-tables, dump-tables and guid-known attacks are safe and work fine with Exchange Multi-Tenant Configurations.

 If MS Exchange is running behind an nginx server that was not specially configured for Exchange, the nginx will buffer data in RPC IN/OUT Channels and release them by 4k/8k size blocks.
 This will break our tool and MS Outlook as well.

 We’d probably can develop a workaround for this by expanding RPC traffic with unnecessary data.

 Getting The Tool

-It would be great to see this in Impacket, as with the assistance of its community it will be easier to maintain the tools and add new capabilities to them.
-I hope we’ll see an offline OAB unpacker and MS-OXCRPC and MAPI implementation with at least Ruler functions in exchanger.py.
+I hope we’ll see an offline OAB unpacker and MS-OXCRPC and MAPI implementation with at least Ruler functions in exchanger.py in the future.

 We recommend that all our clients use client certificates or a VPN to provide remote access to employees.
 No Exchange, or other domain services should be available directly from the Internet.